Understanding Different Types of Loans: A Quick Guide

 No collateral needed Requires an asset to be used as collateral

-Higher interest rates compared to secured personal loans May have lower interest rates than unsecured personal loans
+May have higher interest rates than secured personal loans May have lower interest rates than unsecured personal loans

-Approval based on applicant’s income, credit score, and other factors Approval based on value of collateral being used, in addition to applicant’s creditworthiness
+Approval typically based on applicant’s income, credit score, and other factors Approval typically based on value of collateral being used, in addition to applicant’s creditworthiness

 Funds may be available in as little as a few days Processing time can be longer due to need for collateral valuation